Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit. This same example applies to any mental disorder.

 Having an argument, or fight, with an Avoidant is often 1 sided.
 The Avoidant cant present their side because they fear they are wrong and the Normal is right because of their self worth, which is zero.

 Persons with Avoidant Personality Disorder (Avpd) can often have addictions to various things like;

 Just like a lizard that can change colors wherever they want or need to, Avoidants can do this as well.

 It is a protection mechanism.
-When an Avoidant feel threatened to being exposed, like when going to the doctor, they can hide, or mask their symptoms and appear Normal
+When an Avoidant feels threatened of being exposed, like when going to the doctor, they can hide, or mask their symptoms and appear Normal

 Avoidants are very stubborn.
 If they do not want to do something, they are not going to do it.

 If you have any of these, please email us and let us know.
-It is only by gathering as much data as possible on Avoidants that we can hope to learn more about this condition & find a cure for it
+It is only by gathering as much data as possible on Avoidants that we can hope to learn more about this condition.

-Many that have Avoidant Personality Disorder (Avpd) report bouts of insomnia, and even in the best of times, having a lot of trouble sleeping.
+Many that have Avoidant Personality Disorder (Avpd) report bouts of insomnia, and even in the best of times, have a lot of trouble sleeping.